-The Community Services and Programmes Grant aims to support projects and programmes that seek to strengthen the community and make long-lasting change.
+The Community Services and Programmes Grant aims to support projects and programmes that seek to strengthen the community and make long lasting change.

-The grant can be up to a maximum of \$30,000 per year and can be applied for as a multi-year grant of up to three years.
+The grant can be up to a maximum of \$30,000 to an applicant and can be applied as a multi-year grant of up to three years.